SlenderStone/MessageHandler.Documentation/handlers/average-in-period.md

 ## Average in period

-Computes an average value for measumrents in a defined time period
+Computes an average value for measurements in a defined time period

 ### Handler properties